top of page

 The Ancient Quarry

-The quarries of Lake Como have provided the stones used to build houses, palaces, churches, bridges and an infinite number of stone walls that still terrace the slopes of the Larian mountains.
+The quarries of Lake Como have long provided the stone used to construct the region's houses, palaces, churches, bridges, and the countless stone walls that still terrace the slopes of the Larian mountains today.

-These large boats with square sails went down to Como in the morning, taking advantage of the Tivano, the mountain breeze, and they returned north in the afternoon thanks to the Breva, the valley breeze.
+These iconic boats set sail for Como in the morning, powered by the Tivano, a mountain breeze, and returned north in the afternoon, aided by the Breva, a valley wind.

 _50H2573.jpeg